Loremiak/Random-gallery-React/README.md

 ## General info

-This project is random gallery generator.
-You can see 4 different images after every refresh the page.
-It takes API data like: date, author name and portfolio url from unsplash.
+This is a random gallery project.

 ## Technologies